hpc2n/linux-command-line-101/docs/modify.md

     **Questions**

     - How do I create or remove files and directories?
     - How do I copy or rename files and directories?
-(You will see why these two operations are mentioned together.)
+(You will see why these two operations are mentioned together shortly.)

     **Learning objectives**

-    - Learn how to navigate the Linux file system
-    - Learn about files and directories
+    - Learn how to create and remove files and directories.
-    - Learn about paths
-    - Be able to create, copy, rename, and delete files and directories
+    - Learn how to copy and rename/move files and directories.
+    - Learn to avoid a few common pitfalls that could cause files to be deleted or overwritten by mistake.

 ## Create and remove directories/files